 March 10, 2014: Teo reports he is taking back his Christian name Matthew Morris on his Twitter account.

 April 2022: He is now tweeting at his name Matt Morris.
-He now appears to have had an unidentifed blog (blog gone as of May 2022).
+He had an unidentifed blog (blog gone as of May 2022).